jyan366/Sendy-Retail/README.md

  ![Contact Us Page](/readme-images/contactus-page.jpeg)

 ### Features Left to Implement
-•	Testimonials section: In the coming months, we hope to ask the brands we are working with for a small testimonial to be included on the home page.
+* **Testimonials section:** In the coming months, we hope to ask the brands we are working with for a small testimonial to be included on the home page.
 This will serve as social proof.
-•	Timeline section: Once we have a more confident understanding of the length of time needed to complete our services, we would love to include a timeline section.
+* **Timeline section:** Once we have a more confident understanding of the length of time needed to complete our services, we would love to include a timeline section.
 This would help to both manage expectations and form a social contract.
-•	Collapsing Navbar with bars icon: Attempting to do this with just HTML and CSS was heart breaking.
+* **Collapsing Navbar with bars icon:** Attempting to do this with just HTML and CSS was heart breaking.
 My attempt to create a pseudo-interactive navbar in the form of a div with position (-100%) that appeared upon clicking a button (in the form of a nav icon) resulted in 8 hours of coding to no avail.
 I am genuinely excited to be able to alleviate this frustration and create this navbar using JavaScript.

 ## Design Choices

 #### Colour Scheme
-•	Our Colour Scheme for the website was based off our initial logo colours.
+* 	Our Colour Scheme for the website was based off our initial logo colours.
 The colours are blue and orange terracotta.
-•	These colours were inspired by the chart below, which can be found here: https://www.fabmood.com/blue-and-orange-color-scheme/.
+* 	These colours were inspired by the chart below, which can be found here: https://www.fabmood.com/blue-and-orange-color-scheme/.
-•	Our main colour for the website is blue, with all accents orange.
+* 	Our main colour for the website is blue, with all accents orange.

 #### Typography
-•	I used the pairing of Oswald and Lato for this website, with Oswald being used for headings and Lato for the remainder of the website.
+* 	I used the pairing of Oswald and Lato for this website, with Oswald being used for headings and Lato for the remainder of the website.
-•	I find this font combination to be sleek and professional, perfect for our B2B website.
+* 	I find this font combination to be sleek and professional, perfect for our B2B website.